Djbrl/ft_irc/README.md

 ---
 ## Project Overview

+### How to run it

+- `make` will generate the executable.
+The Makefile handles *relink*, *header dependencies* and places objects in a */build* folder.
+- The usage is `./ircserver <port> <password>`, but `password` authentication isn't implemented yet.
+- Once the server is running in a terminal, open another terminal and enter `nc <ipaddr> <port>`, followed by whatever you want to send requests to the server, command parsing isn't implemented yet. `irssi` will not be able to send requests to your ircserver until parsing is implemented, but you can still connect by using `/connect <ipaddr> <port>` inside the client. `ipaddr` will always be `localhost`, but `port` can be any free port.
+- To exit the server, you can hit `Ctrl + C` and the program will cleanly exit, however later on the only ways to exit the server will be sending a `SIGTERM` from another terminal or typing `/exit`.

 For a detailed visualization of the FT_IRC server project, you can refer to the [Miro board](https://miro.com/app/board/uXjVMz5U6PI=/?share_link_id=179689716548).